itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

             // value in m_params and whether the new type fits to the requirements of any possible
             // meta structure.
             retValue += apiValidateParam(*it, *val, false, true);

+            //if you program for itom 1.4.0 or higher (Interface version >= 1.3.1) you should use this
+            //API method instead of the one above: The difference is, that incoming parameters that are
+            //compatible but do not have the same type than the corresponding m_params value are cast
+            //to the type of the internal parameter and incoming double values are rounded to the
+            //next value (depending on a possible step size, if different than 0.0) retValue += apiValidateAndCastParam(*it, *val, false, true, true);
         }

         if(!retValue.containsError())